cksystemsteaching/selfie/README.md

 }

 int main() {
-  return count(1000000);
+  return count(10000);
 }
 ```

-You can find the source code in a text file called `count.c` which is part of the selfie system.
+You can find the source code in a text file called `count.c` in the `examples` folder of the selfie system.
 The human-readable assembly code for the program is obtained as before using:

 ```
 ./selfie -c examples/count.c -S count.s